Skip to content

 (1927-2003)

-Although a student of the glazing expert Tamura, MATSUI KŌSEI was captivated by unglazed neriage (marbleized colored-clay) and became the seminal figure in its revival.
-As a priest at the Gessō-ji Temple in Kasama, Ibaraki Prefecture, Matsui studied numerous examples of ancient Chinese ceramics, allowing him to perfect his neriage technique.
-Far surpassing these historic precedents, Matsui created original abstract and geometric surface patterns, often with a rough-hewn texture, using a variety of techniques.
-His research and 123 intense studies in this difficult process culminated in worldwide recognition for his tradition-steeped vessels, so much so that he was designated a Living National Treasure in 1993.
+Although a student of the glazing expert Tamura Kōichi, Matsui Kōsei was captivated by the unglazed marbleized colored-clay techniques and became the seminal figure in its revival.
+As a priest at the Gessō-ji Temple in Kasama, Ibaraki Prefecture, Matsui studied numerous examples of ancient Chinese ceramics, allowing him to perfect his neriage.
+Far surpassing these historic precedents, Matsui created original abstract and geometric surface patterns, often with a rough-hewn texture, using a variety of methods.
+His research and intense studies in this difficult process culminated in worldwide recognition for his tradition-steeped vessels, so much so that he was designated a Living National Treasure in 1993.

 Matsui Kōsei - Artists - Joan B Mirviss LTD | Japanese Fine Art | Japanese Ceramics